danieledapo/danieledapo.github.io/content/post/category-theory.md

 First of all, the definition says we're in the category of *endofunctors* which means that objects in this category are endofunctors.
 Since a monad is a monoid by definition, there must be an arrow that somehow multiplies two endofunctors together.
 In addition, there must be a unit arrow as well.
-This arrows are called *natural transformation*s.
+These arrows are called *natural transformation* s.
 I know this is still a bit nebulous, so let's cut it short and take a look at its definition in Haskell

 ```haskell